Skip to Content

 Undergraduate and graduate students in the School of Diplomacy registered in one of the academic internship classes, DIPL 3111/4111/7111/7112.
 Variable This merit based grant supports travel and other expenses connected to the internship location.
 Awards are not intended to cover tuition or internship program fees and may not cover the total cost of internship expenses.

-U.S. Peace Corps Partnership Program and Scholarship Returned Peace Corps Volunteers who have been accepted into the M.A., Diplomacy and International Relations program.
-6 credits per academic year; renewable.
+U.S. Peace Corps Partnership Program and Scholarship Returned Peace Corps Volunteers who have been accepted into any Diplomacy graduate program.
+50% tuition; renewable.
 Returned Peace Corps Volunteers who are accepted as Paul D. Coverdell Fellows complete professional academic internships in underserved American communities in conjunction with their Master’s degree in Diplomacy and International Relations coursework.
 This experience allows them to bring home, and expand upon, the skills they learned as Volunteers.
 Learn more about the School of Diplomacy Coverdell Fellows Program »